Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 7

+### Day 47: March 23, 2025

+After finalizing Section 8 yesterday, I shifted into full production mode to close out the dissertation.
+I rewrote the conclusion and abstract, reviewed and reformatted the entire document, fixed spacing, updated figures, and checked fonts (yes, I switched to Times New Roman in the end).
+I exported the final version as a polished 100-page PDF and double all metadata, references, and citations.
+I also created a condensed version for LinkedIn, featuring selected diagrams and visuals.
+This included designing a custom title page, writing a visual summary, expanding on Korea as a testbed, and carefully refining tone, humor, and structure for broader appeal.

+I published the full dissertation to Academia.edu and shared the PDF mini-paper on LinkedIn, Discord, and GitHub.

+On GitHub, I added all three research projects — the LLM analysis, the Ouroboros paper, and the Turn Detection dissertation — under the `/research/` folder, each with its own markdown summary, links, and project structure update in the main `README.md`.

 ### Day 46: March 22, 2025

 Today, I completed Section 8 of the dissertation, marking a major milestone in the project.
 This section: "Recent Advances, Notable Research, and Future Directions" -- was the most intensive by far.
 I re-read countless papers today, validating of every reference, integrating systems, and restructuring based on emerging themes.
 I merged and refined all previous drafts, verifying citation accuracy and consolidating some overlapping subsections.
 The final version includes advances in multimodal turn detection, cultural and neurodivergent adaptation, governance and privacy, unresolved challenges, and a set of forward-looking research directions.
 I also completed the Executive Summary, formally closing out the analytical portion of the paper.
 What remains now is the conclusion, back-revising the introduction and abstract, formatting the index, and preparing acknowledgements.

 ## Week 6

 ### Day 45: March 21, 2025

 On this day, I finalized Section 7 of the paper, focusing on the ethical, social, and cultural considerations of AI-powered turn detection.
 This included in-depth discussions on bias, neurodivergence, accessibility, and regulatory frameworks, as well as the integration of the digital twin and identity theft argument to tie back to earlier privacy concerns.
 In addition to writing, I generated and refined a full set of visual aids for this section.
 I restructured and reworked the entirety of Section 8, to align better with the central theme of the paper as well as eliminating any redundancies from earlier sections.
 The new version is more in line with the rest of the paper now with a clear set of subsections: multimodal and cross-modal turn detection, adaptive cultural and linguistic systems, and neurodivergence-inclusive architectures.
 Further subsections on governance, real-time modeling, and research gaps are planned next.
 I also ran plagiarism checks on key sections and made necessary final edits to ensure originality and citation integrity.
 I hope to finish this tomorrow, I have to complete section 8, conclusion, final run through and any additional pages.

 ### Day 44: March 20, 2025